 I am so incredibly excited to announce that our house is in the October 2021 issue of Better Homes & Gardens!
-I can hardy believe that we are in print.
+I can hardly believe that we are in print.
 The article includes photos of our house, me, Dave and even Winnie Cooper!
 It’s the perfect representation of this house, the ideas of how it was built and how I’ve decorated it.
+You can read the article here.

 This has been a ROLLER COASTER of a week.
 And I don’t even like roller coasters.
 The last time I was on one was probably 18+ years ago during a corporate work family day at Dorney Park and, honestly, it was terrifying.
 That day I decided my roller coaster days were over.
 But life decided to take that up a notch.